xiaofeicheng/bootstrap/site/content/docs/5.0/components/dropdowns.md

 ## Menu alignment

 By default, a dropdown menu is automatically positioned 100% from the top and along the left side of its parent.
 Add `.dropdown-menu-right` to a `.dropdown-menu` to right align the dropdown menu.
+Directions are mirrored when using Bootstrap in RTL, meaning `.dropdown-menu-right` will appear on the left side.

 {{< callout info >}}
 **Heads up!** Dropdowns are positioned thanks to Popper.js (except when they are contained in a navbar).